cucumber/cucumber-jvm/junit-platform-engine/README.md

   - `classpath:/com/example/example.feature?line=20`
   - `file:/path/to/com/example/example.feature?line=20`

 Any `TestDescriptor` that matches the line *and* its descendants will be included in the discovery result.
-So for example selecting a `Rule` will execute all scenarios contained within.
+For example, selecting a `Rule` will execute all scenarios contained within the Rule.

 ## Tags ##